False Discovery Variance Reduction in Large Scale Simultaneous Hypothesis Tests: Related works and basic setup

 The above results highlight the importance of $\pr(\eta_j=1\gv \bm X)$ in multiple testing.
+Once they are computed, the Bayes BH procedure can be immediately applied.
 However, to precisely evaluate the conditional likelihoods either by closed-form calculation or simulation, it is necessary to elaborate on the joint dependence structure of $\bm\eta$ and $\bm X$, which is typically impossible.
 In addition, from a signal processing point of view, multiple testing becomes useful typically when signals are relatively weak.
 We therefore wish to approximate $\pr(\eta_j=1\gv\bm X)$ using partial information on the dependence structure that is easy to infer, with reasonable accuracy especially when the signal is relatively weak.

+In \cite{chi_2011}, under the HMM model, $\pr(\eta_j\gv\bm X)$ was approximated by a second order Taylor series in signal strength.
+The Taylor series only uses the the joint distribution of triples of nulls.
+It turns out that under suitable conditions, these distributions can be nonparametrically estimated provided that a sample of uncontaminated signals is available.
+The Markovian structure is not necessary for the Taylor series approximation.
+This observation is the starting point of the development in the following sections.